amelbensalem/exemple-client-serveur/README.md

-# Projet Client/Serveur
+# Client/Server project

-## Description du projet
+## Project description

-L'objectif est de créer un système de chat publique (pas de messages privés) avec authentification.
-L'objectif pédagogique est :
+The goal is to create a public chat system (no messages private) with authentication.
+The educational objective is:

-1. Manipulation de Java : comme la création des Java Beans pour représenter la couche modèle.
+1. Manipulation of Java: like creating Java Beans for represent the model layer.
-2. Création d'une interface utilisateur Swing.
+2. Creating a Swing UI.
-3. Programmation Réseau en Java : connexion et échange de flux avec un serveur en utilisant les Sockets.
+3. Network programming in Java: connection and flow exchange with a server using Sockets.
-4. Manipulation des base de données en utilisant JDBC.
+4. Manipulation of databases using JDBC.
-5. Programmation Multithreading.
+5. Multithreaded programming.

-Pour mieux assimiler ces notions, le projet sera présenté en plusieurs étapes où chaque étape repérsente l'ajout d'une nouvelle fonctionnalité ou d'un nouveau aspect.
+To better assimilate these notions, the project will be presented in several steps where each step represents the addition of a new feature or a new aspect.

-## Etat actuel : Etape 07 :
+## Current status: Step 07:

-Actuellement, le système de chat fonctionne avec une interface utilisateur.
+Currently, the chat system works with an interface user.

-L'interface consiste en deux frames :
+The interface consists of two frames:

-1. Une fenêtre d'authentification,
+1. An authentication window,
-2. Une fenêtre de chat.
+2. A chat window.

-Il reste quelques détails à fixer.
-Par exemple, en fermant la fenêtre de chat le serveur lève une exception qui n'est pas encore corrigée.
+There are still a few details to fix.
+For example, closing the window from chat the server throws an exception which is not yet fixed.